mstanczy/git-workshop/README.md

  ```
 git diff
 ```
 19. You realized that test_file2.txt is added by mistake and shouldn't be committed.
-Let's unstage it  "git reset [file]" command.
+Let's unstage it using ```git reset [file]``` command.
  ```
 git reset test_file2.txt
 ```
- Confirm the file is no longer in Index
+ Confirm the file is no longer listed in Index
  ```
  git status
  ```